 I’ve picked up a handful of awards over the years.
 I’m was proud to be named to the Denver Business Journal’s prestigious “Forty Under 40” list, and my work has won a Magellan Platinum Award from the League of American Communications Professionals, several Gold Pick Awards from the Public Relations Society of America and a Distinguished Communicator Award from the Colorado Chapter of the International Association of Business Communicators, among others.

 When asked — or when the mood strikes me — I speak on social media, public relations and communications.
 I’ve been a panelist at BlogWorld in Las Vegas, hosted a day of Communitelligence’s Executing New Media Conference in Atlanta, served as a moderator and speaker for the Chicks Who Click Conference Series in the U.S. and Canada, been a panelist and session leader for PodCamp and WordCamp sessions in Colorado, and have recently done webinars on crisis communications and other topics for BizWest, The Alternative Board and others.
 I also moderated a panel on social media for the University of Colorado’s Conference on World Affairs.

-In my spare time, you can usually find me on either a mountain or road bike, watching football or hockey or spending time with my two college-aged kids.
+In my spare time, you can usually find me on either a mountain or road bike, watching football or hockey or spending time with my family.
 In addition to the time I spent at the Kappa Sigma house when I was (much) younger, I managed to earn a degree in Mass Communications with a minor in German (no, I don’t know why) from the University of Denver.